WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 SHERWIN WILLIAMS EMERALD, CHEVIOT VERSUS BENJAMIN WHITE DOVE, BEST WHITE PAINT COLOR COMPARISONS WITH KYLIE M COLOR EXPERT

-Cheviot is a BRIGHTER white than White Dove due to their differences in LRV.
+Due to their differences in LRV, Cheviot is a brighter white than White Dove.
 With an LRV of 89, Cheviot is closer to being a bright white.
-However, the subtlety of its warmth is SIMILAR to White Dove; it’s just the shift in depth that sets them considerably apart.
+However, the subtlety of its warmth is similar to White Dove’s; it’s just the shift in depth that sets them considerably apart.

 WHAT’S THE DIFFERENCE BETWEEN WHITE DOVE & CHEVIOT?